rakinaa/full_stack_project/README.md

 ### Posting Images
-Pictr allows you to upload multiple photos at a time, making it easy for users to add many photos without any hassle The images are stored on an AWS S3 bucket.
+Pictr allows you to upload multiple photos at a time, making it easy for users to add as many photos as they want without any hassle
+The images are stored on an AWS S3 bucket.